Last updated on April 16th, 2026 at 06:29 pm

 OLD TOWN SPLIT – Diocletian’s Palace

-Best place to stay in Split Croatia for first-time visitors!
+Best place to stay in Split Croatia for first-time visitors, restaurants & attractions!

-If you’re wondering where to stay in Split, don’t hesitate to pick the old town, it’s where the most attractive boutique accommodation in Split is, such as my favourite boutique, Heritage Hotel Santa Lucia, with a lovely rooftop, situated on a fabulous square!
+And one of the best things is that the area is pedestrianised and it’s where you’ll find the most attractive boutique accommodation in Split, such as this fantastic boutique hotel, Heritage Hotel Santa Lucia, with a lovely rooftop, situated on a fabulous square!

 WHERE TO STAY IN SPLIT OLD TOWN